-This is no longer the case – portfolio careers are now possible for anyone with good wifi, self motivation and an ability to provide a product or service that companies or other individuals need.
+This is no longer the case – portfolio careers are now possible for anyone with good wifi, self discipline and an ability to provide products or services that companies or other individuals need.

 The primary boundary that stands in the way of people establishing a portfolio career is that they don’t know how to start one.
 It seems a bit risky and complicated.

 It doesn't need to be.

 Yes, there are many tactical skills to learn and hurdles to overcome, but if you take a step-by-step approach, it is achievable.
 With focus, you can even get started and win work within weeks.

 There are eight steps to start a successful portfolio career: